Wtlm/Bug_Brawl/README.md

 - Real-time multiplayer gameplay (up to 4 players)
 - Fun sabotage mechanics triggered by correct answers
 - Health-based elimination system
-- Unique UI and animations for each player
+- Display UI and animations for each player
 - Smooth synchronization of game state using sockets

 ---